Knightsbridge Schools International Montenegro

 Knightsbridge Schools International Montenegro, also known as KSI Montenegro, is a co-educational, private international day school and boarding school for students aged 3–18.
 The school is located in Tivat, Montenegro.

 The school is part of Knightsbridge Schools International (KSI), a pair of international schools based in Colombia and Montenegro and is affiliated with Knightsbridge School in London.

 Curriculum

 KSI Montenegro is accredited to teach the International Baccalaureate programme and is an IB World School.
 The school offers the IB Primary Years Programme, IB Middle Years Programme and IB Diploma Programme.

-KSI Montenegro is an IB world school offering the International Baccalaureate curriculum for children aged 3–18.